- What is the purpose of a Local Plan?

 Brownfield sites have an important role to play in meeting our development needs.
 However, there is not enough land available from brownfield and urban sites to meet the borough’s housing and economic needs.

-The fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open; the essential characteristics of Green Belts are their openness and their permanence (National Planning Policy Framework, para 142).
+The fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open; the essential characteristics of Green Belts are their openness and their permanence (National Planning Policy Framework).
 It is important to note that Green Belt is not an environmental designation.
-However, within the borough’s Green Belt there is some land that is designated for its biodiversity / ecological value, including Sites of Special Scientific Interest (SSSI) e.g. or Sites of Nature Conservation Importance (SNCI) e.g. Epsom Common Local Nature Reserve and Horton Country Park.
+However, within the borough’s Green Belt there is some land that is designated for its biodiversity / ecological value, including Sites of Special Scientific Interest (SSSI) e.g. Epsom Common or Sites of Nature Conservation Importance (SNCI) e.g. Epsom Common Local Nature Reserve and Horton Country Park.

 The five key purposes of the Green Belt are set out in the National Planning Policy Framework (NPPF):